 - A Kent student`s days are filled with opportunities to learn and grow, both inside and outside of the classroom.

-- 90 percent of students live on campus.
+- We come from 29 states and 37 countries.
+91 percent of students live on campus.

 - Our faculty largely live here, too and together build our active, engaging campus community seven days a week.

 - In fact, service to the community is a significant part of life at Kent.
 Temperantia, Fiducia, Constantia.

 - Brown University Kent's emphasis on individualized education is one of the elements that sets it apart from other boarding schools.
 The Studies Office allows students to choose classes that interest them the most, when they have completed. . .

 - Dartmouth College Campus is beautiful and landscape around it.
 It was very relaxing walking around campus and looking at the beautiful mountain algo and Housatonic river.Teachers and advisors were available 24/7 and always happy to give advice. . .

 - RPI Our campus was right next to a mountain and a river, so hiking or playing in the river was a very common activity when the weather was good.
 We also had mandatory chapel service three times. . .